-“Okay, so this is the story, since Zacc was little, his parents was the richest, spoiled people ever known in this town.
-Even rumors said that Zacc was a artist ever since he was 6.
+“Okay, so this is the story.
+Since Zacc was little, his parents was the richest, spoiled people ever known in this town.
+Even rumors said that Zacc was an artist ever since he was 6.
 Every often, they would put up Zacc’s art on their fresh ‘cut’ grass, since he grass was painted so that tours can see how ‘beautiful’ the grass is.
 But, one terrible night, Zacc spotted me in his kitchen.
-Yes, I was in his kitchen, looking for something..
-I can’t remember.
+Yes, I was in his kitchen, looking for something… I can’t remember.
 Anyways, he spotted me in his kitchen.
-When he saw me, he wasn’t scared, he was happy.
+When he saw me, he wasn’t scared, he was happy.”

-“Well, that’s just great…” She said, putting her phone into her almost ripped shirts.
+“Well, that’s just great…” she said, putting her phone into her almost ripped shirts.
 She could hear a car coming towards her so she started to run for it.
 Passing trees, playgrounds, stone and wooden picnic tables, and solid logs of wood.
 Her phone felt like it was going to fall out of her pocket, so she kept her balance and trying to make her phone stay in her pocket until her phone would stay in her pocket.
 Until she stopped running and forgot about Lily.
 “Oh.
 My.
 Dear.
 Mother.
 Of.
 My.
 Marshmallow’s.
 Why did I forget Lily?”
 Stitches whispered to herself, feeling guilty of herself.
 “Should go get Lily and get caught?
-Or just leave her behind and live?
+Or just leave her behind and live?”

 “FORGET IT!
 I SHOULD BE A LOYAL PET OWNER AND I WILL BE ONE!
 LILY!!
 I’M COMING!”
 Stitches yelled out on the top of her lungs, not caring if those police heard her.
 She decided to go through that process of searching and running back to the park.
-As soon as she reached to the park, she felt a tense that she had before, that was something similar that she couldn’t bare to know what it was.
-At one point, she felt a presence of a lady with the same hair color as her, nothing more than 3 stitches, a long summer dress, with no shoes, hair flowing through her hair as well as Stitches hair flowing through the wind.
+As soon as she reached to the park, she felt a tense that she had before, that was something similar that she couldn’t bear to know what it was.
+At one point, she felt a presence of a lady with the same hair color as her, nothing more than three stitches, a long summer dress, with no shoes, hair flowing through her hair as well as Stitches hair flowing through the wind.
 The woman didn’t notice the stitched up little girl standing behind her.
 Finally, the woman turned, seeming like she knows Stitches.
 Giving her a smile, a smile that looked like it was snatched off of a famous celebrity, or the most beautiful woman in the world.
 Stitches could feel her heart pound in her ears as the woman began to speak.
 Further more, she couldn’t help but to stand there, in silence.